 In my post of 6 August 2010, I introduced Matthew Kenney’s cashew nut cheese.
 This turns spiralised zucchini into a wholesome kind of macaroni cheese and it is pretty darned moreish.
 I have since modified this cheese recipe for my own tastes and needs, and it features as a staple meal selection at home.

-Even though I had made a delicious raw soup using butternut pumpkin (also known as butternut squash, depending on where you are in the world) in September last year, I was not inspired to use this versatile vegetable for any other raw dish until my David Wolfe retreat at Samudra in February [thanks again, Leisa!].
+Even though I had made a delicious raw soup using butternut pumpkin (also known as butternut squash, depending on where you are in the world) in September last year, I was not inspired to use this versatile vegetable for any other raw dish until my Samudra retreat in February [thanks again, Leisa!].
 Chef Brenden Vallejo wowed us with his creativity at every meal, and I was particularly impressed with his pumpkin pappardelle, which he matched with reishi, shiitake and porcini mushrooms.
 Needless to say, it wasn’t long thereafter before I too tried my hand at pumpkin pasta.

 This recipe takes a fair amount of preparation time, especially if you are like me [= deathly slow at using a peeler], so allow yourself 30-45 minutes to make it the first time around.
 As always, I recommend using local and organic ingredients.